FabianPiconeDev/trivago-cqrs-es-workshop-2017/README.md

 - [x] Prevent people from double check-in
 - [x] Prevent people from double check-out

-##### Proccess summary starting from a Command until the domain event is being written
+##### Proccess summary starting from a command until the domain event is being written
 1. Command (contains only a payload) is registered in the container
 2. Command registration returns a callable for latter execution
-3. Command gets passed to the CommandBus (Web Layer)
+3. Command gets passed to the CommandBus (web layer)
-4. CommandBus calls Listener
+4. CommandBus calls listener
 5. Listener executes code from the command registered callable
 6. Callable gets an aggregate and performs an action
 7. The action creates an domain event